 Since acne vulgaris takes an important place in the structure of cosmetological pathology occupied by acne, the extract and the lotion have also been tested for antimicrobial activity against two museum strains of Propionibacterium acnes (Table 4).

 Considering the pronounced antimicrobial activity of the Sorbus fruit extract against staphylococci and propionibacteria, in addition to the lotion, we also produced other cosmetics (a cream and a mask).
 The developed cosmetics are complex products that contain the liquid Sorbus fruit extract and some excipients.
 Therefore, the question of their compatibility with biological active substances of the Sorbus fruit extract naturally arises.
-In this regard, the antimicrobial activity of excipients and cosmetics were studied (Table 5, Fig. 1).
+In this regard, the antimicrobial activity of excipients and cosmetics were studied (Table 5 and Fig. 1).

-Table 2.
 Spectrum of antimicrobial activity of the S. aucuparia fruit liquid extract and its lotion (growth inhibition zones diameter, mm).

-Drugs S. Aureus
+Drugs S. aureus

 MSSA